samplerepo-alt/Coursera-Coupon/README.md

 ## How Long Do The Coursera Coupon Code Deals Last?

 Getting a Coursera promo code deal right now is a perfect time, with **Coursera’s Summer Early Bird Sale live**.
-Deals like 50% OFF are rare and usually seen only during:
+The Coursera sale of 50% OFF is rare and usually seen only during:

 *   New Year campaigns